JonasBeal/PhdThesis/docs/08-Causal.md

 In summary, evaluating the effect of a treatment requires isolating its impact from that of all confounding factors.
 This can be done in a randomized clinical trial designed for this purpose.
 However, there is a great amount of other data available that may not have been generated in this rigorous framework.
 It is nevertheless possible to draw causal interpretations from them, under certain hypotheses, thus offering insights for *a posteriori* statistical evaluation of specific therapeutic strategies.

+\BeginKnitrBlock{conclubox}<div class="conclubox">
+#### Summary {-}

+In the process of evaluating a treatment, it is crucial to monitor the effect of confounding factors in order to identify the causal effect of the treatment and not spurious associations.
+This may involve randomized clinical trials specifically designed for this evaluation.
+In the case of observational data generated outside this framework, it is nevertheless possible to use causal inference methods to estimate, under certain conditions, the causal effect of the treatment.
+</div>\EndKnitrBlock{conclubox}